-The third Premier Mandatory tournament of the season, the Mutua Madrid Open saw its first Romanian champion lift the Ion Tiriac Trophy in Madrid when sixth seed Simona Halep won her first clay-court title in almost two years and her overall 12th.
+The third Premier Mandatory tournament of the season, the Mutua Madrid Open saw its first Romanian champion lift the Ion Tiriac Trophy in Madrid when sixth seed Simona Halep won her first title on red dirt in almost two years and her overall 12th.
 By virtue of her good result, Halep will return to the top five rankings.

 Last week's titlist